 1. Sleep

-Growth hormone releases mostly during deep sleep.
-Teens who regularly sleep 8–10 hours per night show better growth outcomes.
+Growth hormone releases primarily during deep sleep phases.
+Teens who consistently get 8–10 hours per night tend to show better growth outcomes over time.

 2. Physical activity